 Most workplace environments aren’t designed to maximise positive mental health

-It’s essential reading for anyone in the mental health field, but mostly for those responsible for wellbeing at work; giving deep insight into how employers and employees can work together to improve standards, as well as the ROI from wellbeing programmes (on average for every £1 invested, employers received £5 back).
+It’s essential reading for anyone in the mental health field, but mostly for those responsible for employee wellbeing at work; giving deep insight into how employers and employees can work together to improve standards, as well as gain ROI from wellbeing programmes (on average for every £1 invested, employers received £5 back).

 But one thing was missing: the workspaces themselves.